mids-w203/syllabus/faq.md

 >the #datasci-203-github-gradescope-requests channel on slack indicating that you need to
 >be added to the gradescope.

-## How do I access to the course GitHub.
-My invite expired.
+## My GitHub invite expired, How do I access to the course repo?

 >You just need another invite.
 We can send you a new one.
 >